phoenixframework/phoenix/guides/deployment/heroku.md

   2. https://github.com/gjaldon/heroku-buildpack-phoenix-static.git
 ```

-This Phoenix Static Buildpack pack can be configured to change the node version and compile options.
+This Phoenix Static buildpack pack can be configured to change the node version and the options for asset compilation.
 Please refer to the [configuration section](https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration) for full details.
 You can make your own custom build script, but for now we will use the [default one provided](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/compile).

-Since we are using multiple buildpacks, you might run into an issue where the sequence is out of order (the Elixir buildpack needs to run before the Phoenix Static buildpack).
-[Heroku's docs](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) explain this better, but you will need to make sure their sequence match the one above.

-If your application does not have any static assets, (i.e. you created your project with the `--no-webpack --no-html` flags), you don't need to add the Phoenix Static Buildpack, but you need to tell Heroku how to start your Phoenix application.

-The Procfile provided by the Elixir Buildpack runs the command `mix run --no-halt`.
-The Phoenix Buildpack changes it to the proper `mix phx.server`, which we have to manually configure when not using the Phoenix Buildpack.
-To do so, create a file called `Procfile` in the root directory and add a command to run Phoenix server with this line:
+The Phoenix Static buildpack also configures Heroku to use the proper command to start your application.
+The Elixir Buildpack runs by default `mix run --no-halt`, which will not start your Phoenix server.
+The Phoenix Static buildpack changes it to the proper `mix phx.server`.
+If you don't want to use the Phoenix Static buildpack, then you must manually define a `Procfile` at the root of your application with the proper command:

 ```
 web: mix phx.server
 ```

 Heroku will recognize this file and use the command to start your application, ensuring that it also starts the Phoenix server.

+Finally, note that since we are using multiple buildpacks, you might run into an issue where the sequence is out of order (the Elixir buildpack needs to run before the Phoenix Static buildpack).
+[Heroku's docs](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) explain this better, but you will need to make sure the Phoenix Static buildpack comes last.

 ### Using Container Stack
 #### Create Heroku application